-We have handled repeated breast cancer cases against GPs for failing to follow accepted principles for investigating breast concerns, including application of the well known ‘triple test.’
+We have handled repeated breast cancer cases against GPs for failing to follow accepted principles for investigating breast concerns, including application of the well-known ‘triple test.’

-Because of the scale of numbers of patients being seen, a modern general practice must have clear and robust systems for following up patient test results + ensuring patient review/referral.
+Because of the scale of numbers of patients being seen, doctors in a modern general practice must have clear and robust systems for following up patient test results and ensuring patient review/referral.
 In recent times we have noted a growth in ‘systems failure’ claims, relating essentially to clerical or administrative errors leading to inaccurate advice as to test results, follow up recommendations or counselling, sometimes with very serious consequences (and in several cases, tragically life-ending consequences).